wenealves10/wenealves10/README.md

 Passionate about programming.

 "Nothing in this world beats good old persistence.
 Talent does not.
 Nothing is more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses are practically a cliché.
 Education does not exceed.
 The world is full of fools. educated.
-Persistence and determination alone are powerful."<br><br>
+Persistence and determination alone are powerful."

 - 🔭 &nbsp; I’m currently learning React Native Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.